ahmedyounes/ts-learn-1/README.md

   then
   `node index.js`
-  we will use ts-node tool to combine both will cache what is going to be sent to the browser in JS with all type annotations we will write in TS files So index.js is what is going to be sent to the browser
+  we will use ts-node tool to combine both and it will cache what is going to be sent to the browser in JS with all type annotations we will write in TS files So index.js is what is going to be sent to the browser